John Eyre, 1st Baron Eyre

 John Eyre, 1st Baron Eyre (c.
 1720 – 30 September 1781), was an Irish politician.

 Early life

 Eyre was the son of the Very Reverend Giles Eyre, Dean of Killaloe, by Mary Cox, granddaughter of Sir Richard Cox, 1st Baronet, Lord Chancellor of Ireland.
-He was the grandson of John Eyre, Member of Parliament for Galway County, and the great-grandson of John Eyre, Mayor of Galway.
-His uncle John Eyre also represented Galway County in the Irish Parliament.
+He was the grandson of John Eyre, Member of Parliament for County Galway, and the great-grandson of John Eyre, Mayor of Galway.
+His uncle John Eyre also represented County Galway in the Irish House of Commons.

-He was educated at Trinity College, Dublin.
+He was educated at Trinity College Dublin.

 Career

-Eyre was returned to the Irish House of Commons for Galway Borough in 1748, a seat he held until 1768.
+Eyre returned to the Irish House of Commons for Galway Borough in 1748, a seat he held until 1768.
 The latter year he was raised to the Peerage of Ireland as Baron Eyre, of Eyrecourt in the County of Galway.

 Personal life

 In 1746, Lord Eyre married Eleanor Staunton, daughter of James Staunton.
 Together, they were the parents of: